Overview

 Dosage

-The prescription of this medicine should be doctor dependent.
+The prescription of this medicine should be doctor-dependent.
 Without consulting your doctor, do not change the dosage.
-If your body shows any allergic reaction to ivermectin or any other drugs, consult your doctor before taking Ivecop 12 Mg Tablets.
+If your body shows any allergic reaction to ivermectin or any other medicines, consult your doctor before taking Ivecop 12 Mg Tablets.
 Ivecop 12 Tablet 10s should not be taken while you are pregnant or nursing without first seeing a doctor.

 If you take sedatives, anti-anxiety, or anti-epileptic medications, let your doctor know.
 Meningitis, human African trypanosomiasis, African sleeping sickness (an infection brought on by the bite of a tsetse fly in African nations), or diseases that impair the immune system, such as HIV or AIDS, should all be disclosed to your doctor.

-Inform your doctor about your medical history and any other drugs you are presently taking before taking Buy Ivecop 12 Mg to rule out any potential side effects.
+Inform your doctor about your medical history and any other medicines you are presently taking before taking Buy Ivecop 12 Mg to rule out any potential side effects.

 Other Dose: